picocms/Pico/about.md

 Pico's default theme is *not* intended for production use.
 It is provided as a great, but minimal starting place for you to develop your own customized website.
 If you aren't familiar with HTML, fear not, we have an ever-growing variety of community-created themes available [here on our site][SiteThemes], as well as some more on [our wiki][WikiThemes].

 Pico's "Themes" are built using [Twig Templates][Twig].
 Twig is a template engine which provides an easy and powerful way to customize your website.
 You can use small amounts of Twig to add dynamic content to a mostly-static HTML website, or use large amounts of Twig to build in some really incredible features.
+Twig is so powerful that you'll find it can accomplish most tasks by itself, eliminating the need for plugins.

 * link to docs?
 * link to cookbook in the future as well.
 * Twig is so powerful that in many cases you don't even need Plugins ("for most typical tasks")

-And if that's not enough creative power for you, you can check out Pico's Plugin system.
+And if that's still not enough creative power for you, you can check out Pico's Plugin system.

 ### Plugins Extend Pico's PHP